Murder of Emma Walker: Murder

 On November 18, 2016, Gaul stole a 9mm Glock from under the seat of his grandfather's vehicle.
 When the gun disappeared, Gaul's grandfather feared he had taken it to commit suicide.

-On November 21, 2016, Around 12:30 a.m., Gaul headed to Walker's house in Sterchi Hills neighborhood from his dorm in Maryville College, but not before calling a friend to ask how to 'remove fingerprints' from a gun.
+On November 21, 2016, around 12:30 a.m., Gaul headed to Walker's house in the Sterchi Hills neighborhood from his dorm in Maryville College, but not before calling a friend to ask how to 'remove fingerprints' from a gun.
 Gaul fired two shots from different locations outside the home into the area where Walker's bed was located.
 One of the gunshots struck the side of her head, killing her.
 Gaul's roommate said he had been out all night until he returned at approximately 4:45 a.m.

 In the morning, at approximately 6 a.m., Walker's mother went to wake her up.
-When she arrived, she found that her daughter was not breathing and called 911.
+When she arrived, she found that her daughter was not breathing and her tongue was sticking out of her mouth.
+She called 911.